JoKerDii/machine-learning-notes/docs/Unit1/lec3.md

 $$
 J(\theta, \theta_0) = \frac{1}{n} \sum^n_{i=1} Loss_h (y^{(i)}(\theta x^{(i)} + \theta_0)) + \frac{\lambda}{2} \|\theta\|^2
 $$
-If we have large $\lambda$, We put more importance on maximizing the margin than minimizing errors.
+* For large $\lambda$, We put more importance on maximizing the margin than minimizing errors.
+* For small $\lambda$, We put more importance on correctly classifying the points at the cost of keeping the margin boundary as closer to the decision boundary.